Akshatverma79/Instagram-Clone/README.md

 # Instagram-Clone
 A responsive and pixel-perfect clone of the Instagram login page built using HTML and CSS.
 This project was created as a frontend, accurately mimicking the design and layout of Instagram’s official login interface.
-# Instagram Login Page Clone

-A responsive and visually accurate clone of the Instagram login page created using HTML and CSS.
-This project was developed as part of a college assignment to replicate real-world UI using front-end technologies.

----

 ## ✨ Features

 * Clean, Instagram-like layout
 * Facebook login with circular icon
-* App download buttons with Google Play and Microsoft logos
 * Fully responsive design
 * Pixel-perfect styling